mpetavy/netio/README.md

 With that data throughput performance can be measured.
 * If a file content for transmission is provided then each loop step transfers the data whithout limitation

+## Connection roles and data partner roles
+With two NETIO there must always be a "client" and a "server" to communicate.

+NETIO can be starter in "client" (-c) or "server" (-s) connection role.

+* As a "server" NETIO waits for incoming connections and has in default the data partner role of "receiving data".
+* As a "client" NETIO just connects and has in default the data partner role of "sending data".

+The default data partner role can be changed with the "-ds" or "-dr" parameter.

+* "-ds" defines that this NETIO should send data, although it is a server with "-s"
+* "-dr" defines that this NETIO should receive data, although it is a client with "-c"

+## Differences in data transmmission between network and serial
+With a network connection the end of data transmission can be recognized either by a EOF data or network disconnection.

+On serial connections there is no EOF and no disconnection.
+If you send data to a serial port then this data is either consumed (by a connected other serial port) or just vanishes to the unknown.

+In order to recognize a data transmission there must be a timeout elapsing after the last byte By that the consuming partner recognized the end of transmission.

+For the sending partner the parameter "-ls" defines the time to sleep between two transmissons.

+For the receiving partner the parameter "-lt" defines the timeout (where no data must be received) after which a transmission is recognized as to be completed.
+Each additional data receiving reset this timeout.

+Parameter "-ls" must always be greater as parameter -lt"

 ## TLS data encryption
 NETIO supports TLS data encryption by version TLS 1.0 - TLS 1.3.
 By setting "-tls" a self signed certificate is automaticaly generated for the server side.